CongducPham/WaterSense/WaterSenseGateway/README.md

 First, install the Arduino IDE 1.6.6.
 Check that the AVR board library is not above 1.6.9 as there might be some compilation issue otherwise.
 Then, in your sketch folder, copy the content of the sketch folder of the distribution.

-With the Arduino IDE, open the Arduino_LoRa_SoilHum sketch, compile it and upload to an Arduino board.
+With the Arduino IDE, open the Arduino_LoRa_Simple_SoilHum sketch, compile it and upload to an Arduino board.
 Check your radio module first, see "Connect a radio module to your end-device" above.

 The end-device runs in LoRa mode 1 and has address 8.
 It will send data to the gateway.